yamt/riffdate/README.md

 	IDIT: THU FEB 13 11:03:15 2011
 	%

-this works on AVI files produced by the following cameras at least.
+This works on AVI files produced by the following cameras at least.

 	SIGMA DP2
 	SIGMA DP2 Merrill
 	Nikon COOLPIX S30

-currently this looks at RIFF IDIT and Nikon vendor-specific tags.
+Currently this looks at RIFF IDIT and Nikon vendor-specific tags.